milonmaze/privacy-terms-observatory/www.facebook.com/policy/cookies/printable.md

 We use cookies to help us keep your account, data and the Meta Products safe and secure.

 For example: Cookies can help us identify and impose additional security measures when someone may be attempting to access a Facebook account without authorisation, for instance, by rapidly guessing different passwords.
 We also use cookies to store information that allows us to recover your account in the event that you forget your password or to require additional authentication if you tell us that your account has been hacked.
 This includes, for example, our "sb" and "dbln" cookies, which enable us to identify your browser securely, as well as “datr."
 "Datr" is a unique identifier for your browser that, amongst other things, helps us protect you from fraud.
 For example, it helps us identify trusted browsers where you have logged in before.
-“Datr” has a lifespan of two years.
+“Datr” has a lifespan of 400 days.

 We also use cookies to combat activity that violates our policies or otherwise degrades our ability to provide the Meta Products.